softwaremill/sttp/docs/backends/akka.md

 ## Websockets

-The akka-http backend supports websockets, where the websocket handler is of type `akka.stream.scaladsl.Flow[Message, Message, _]`.
+The Akka backend supports websockets, where the websocket handler is of type `akka.stream.scaladsl.Flow[Message, Message, _]`.
 That is, when opening a websocket connection, you need to provide the description of a stream, which will consume incoming websocket messages, and produce outgoing websocket messages.
 For example:

 ```scala
 import akka.Done